StudioFuel/simplemodal-login/readme.txt

     	return $form;
     }

-You'd probably want to start by copying the form HTML from main plugin file and then modifying to fit your requirements.
+You'd probably want to start by copying the form HTML from the appropriate function in the main plugin file and then modifying to fit your requirements.

 Things you'll need to change: